offmywave011/masterconcrete/OCR-document-scanning.md

-# OCR document scanning

 For document text recognition you have to follow next steps:

 1. OCR feature is provided in the Scanbot SDK package 2.
+You have to add

+    `compile 'io.scanbot:sdk-package-2:1.0.0-3'`

-You have to add `compile 'io.scanbot:sdk-package-2:1.0.0-3'` to your Gradle dependencies.
+    to your Gradle dependencies.

 2. SDK requires specific training data for text recognition for every language which it recognizes.
 You have to add url to AndroidManifest.xml for downloading OCR data.